The Cycle of Violence

 The emotional, verbal and/or psychological violence continues and then explodes into escalated abuse as well as threats and physical abuse.
 This may include criminal assault, threats of hurting or killing, his partner and her children or other family members and friends.
 He may damage property or hurt pets.

 The violent partner cannot contain their rage.

 This stage may last a very short time or may develop in intensity over hours, days, weeks or months.

 Stage 3: Remorse/Honeymoon Stage

 He may seek to blame his partner or circumstances, or minimise the violence or its results.
 He may use excuses that he is stressed, or it’s the alcohol or drugs that made him act that way.
-(Remember abusers of violence choose to drink alcohol, take drugs knowing what they do to their partner and children when they drink alcohol or use drugs).
+(Remember abusers choose to drink alcohol or take drugs knowing what they do to their partner and children when they do).